tapframe/addon-dc/README.md

 ## 📊 Updating Data

-This addon relies on generated data files.
-To update:
+This section is for those who self-host the addon.
+To update the data files:

 1. Set up API keys in a `.env` file (`TMDB_API_KEY`, `OMDB_API_KEY`).
 2. Install dependencies: `npm install`